 10 Common Chronic Pain Myths

 Despite the fact that chronic pain affects near 100 million American adults, it is still very misunderstood by society at large and sometimes even by the patients themselves.
-Following are 10 of the most common myths regarding chronic pain.
+The following are 10 of the most common myths regarding chronic pain.

 Many people have reported success in reducing the suffering they experience due to their pain using mindfulness meditation techniques.
 However, the best methods of dealing with chronic pain usually involve both mind AND matter (i.e., mental and physical techniques).